 Often the problem for companies is recognising what activities qualify for R&D Tax Credits.

-Our team has a diverse business background, supported by accountants well-versed in claiming R&D Tax Credits.
+Our team has a diverse business background, supported by accountants well-versed in R&D Tax Credits claims.
 This expertise allows us to easily highlight areas of process and product development that our clients (and/or their accountants) may have overlooked as qualifying for research and development tax incentives.

 Which one are you?